 The Apprenticship Levy

 The apprenticeship levy is a government initiative to fund apprenticeships.
-The government is committed to three million new apprenticeship starts in England by 2020.

 Key aspects of the apprenticeship levy